 Since becoming a Born-Again Christian many moons ago, I have continued to yearn for deeper intimacy with God every day.
 Twenty-four years ago, I had a profound supernatural experience with Jesus that changed everything.
 I started reading the writings of multiple Christians who were known as 'mystics' to see if they had similar experiences as well as to understand how and why they became one.
 It was an eye and heart-opening experience (NOTE: I do not recommend that someone young in the Lord and or those who do not have a solid biblical foundation read them).

-The practice of Christian meditation expanded dramatically within the Catholic church through the 11th to 18th century, morphing into an intense heterodox mystical movement.
+The practice of Christian meditation expanded dramatically within the Roman Catholic Church through the 11th to 18th century, morphing into an intense heterodox mystical movement.
 The church fought back with legislation that restricted the communities of those who practiced contemplative/mystical prayer because it tended to promote a type of perfectionism that focused on mental and physical self-annihilation so that the soul could be absorbed into the Divine Essence during one's life on Earth.
-The Catholic church ultimately condemned the teachings because there were many differences in essential and fundamental beliefs, style, and emphasis among the various mystics, and they even put some to death for heresy.
+The Roman Catholic church ultimately condemned the teachings because there were many differences in essential and fundamental beliefs, style, and emphasis among the various mystics, and they even put some to death for heresy.

 One of the systems of mystical contemplation that was practiced in the past and has continued into the present is known as Quietism, which has roots in the eastern religions of Hinduism and Buddhism.
 The focus of Quietism is to 'quiet' the soul so that it can become one with God through silent contemplation, stillness, and passiveness over positive action, singing, and praying out loud so that a person can ultimately achieve a sinless state of spiritual peace and perfection by subduing the will and becoming spiritually passive.
-Quietism is currently seen in the practice of soaking, centering, and listening prayer for a Rhema** word of God.
+Quietism is currently seen in the practice of soaking, centering, and listening prayer for a 'Rhema' word of God.

 The Bible says to desire peace and quietness as we wait upon the Lord because they are signs and the fruit of a healthy spiritual life (Galatians 5:21; see also Psalm 31:24; 33:20; 37:7; 131:2).
 What must be remembered is that the Bible never promotes the idea of the human soul being absorbed INTO God but rather to communicate WITH Him.
 There is nothing we can do to irradicate the sin nature within us.
 Jesus paid for the forgiveness of our sins positionally so that we can spend eternity with Him, starting right now!
 We still retain our sinful nature, and it is the Holy Spirit that deals with our daily sin condition.
-In this life, we are saved sinners but sinners never the less.
+In this life, we are saved sinners but sinners nonetheless.
 The Bible tells us that a sinless state of perfection is not attainable in this world (1 John 1:8).
 We are justified by faith in Jesus alone and are positionally sanctified by His Word (John 17:17; Romans 5:1; Hebrews 10:10,14).

 The Bible implores us to deliberately, intensely, diligently, earnestly, and perpetually study it and seriously think about and contemplate what it says and how it applies to the worship of God and living our lives as a reflection of Him (Psalm 1:2; 119:97).
 When we do this our affections for God increase exponentially and we enjoy His peace and presence and experience the taste of Heaven, which results in living a life of holiness before Him and we thereby experience a foretaste of eternal glory (Psalm 73:25,26;119:59-60; 2 Corinthians 5:1; Philippians 4:6-7).
 In addition, it has positive effects on our mental and physical health.